Mariana Thompson Folsom: Personal life

 In 1885, Mariana bore a second son, Clarence.
-Allen had been the wage-earner for the household while Mariana worked without renumeration; however, he was stricken with an acute illness not long after Clarence's birth.
+Allen had been the wage-earner for the household while Mariana worked without remuneration; however, he was stricken with an acute illness not long after Clarence's birth.
 The next calamity in short succession was a house fire.

 Around the turn of the century, Mariana and Allen separated, with Allen residing in one of the family homes in Edna, Texas.
 They never divorced, but Mariana lived and worked in Austin, while three of the children attended the University of Texas at various times.

 Death

 Folsom died on January 31, 1909.